Recipe For Brioche

 Ingredients and substitutes

 - Flour – Often, bread flour is recommended for making homemade bread.
-But I have been making bread now for over 10 years and I always use all-purpose flour for my brioche.
+But I have been making bread for over 10 years now, and I always use all-purpose flour for my brioche.

-- Instant dry yeast – I like to use instant dry yeast because I’ve always had great success with it.
-But, you can also use
+- Instant dry yeast – I like to use instant dry yeast because I’ve always had great success.
+But you can also use 2 1/4 tsp active dry yeast, or 21 grams of fresh baker’s yeast.

-- Sugar–brioche is a sweet bread but you can certainly reduce the sugar by half.
+- Sugar – Brioche is a sweet bread, but you can certainly reduce the sugar by half.

-- Milk – Enhances the flavor, and tenderizes the dough giving it a soft texture.
-The temperature of the liquid milk is an important factor in bread making.
-It has to be warm, not hot.
-Usually about 110 F.
+- Milk – Enhances the flavor and tenderizes the dough, giving it a soft texture.
+The temperature of the liquid milk is an important factor in bread-making.
+It has to be warm, not hot, usually about 110°F.

 Homemade Brioche bread recipe